Save 30% on any Shed Plan Purchase!

 Shed floor skids will help support your floor, and depending on the size of your shed floor, you may want to use as many skids as necessary.
 The following picture shows a 8' wide x 12' long shed with 2 skids a top concrete footers.

-Another tip about shed floor skids is that they are typically the length of the longest measurement of your shed floor.
+Another tip is that they are typically the length of the longest measurement of your shed floor.
 For example, if you are building a 12x16 shed, the skids will be the 16' length, and your floor joists will be the 12' length, less the width of your band boards.